The heredity and bimeromorphic invariance of the $\partial\overline{\partial}$-lemma property: Introduction

 \subsection{Acknowledgements}

-The author would like to express his sincere gratitude to Prof. Sheng Rao, Song Yang and Xiang-Dong Yang for sending me their original manuscript on $(\textbf{$B_n$})\Leftrightarrow(\textrm{$H_{n,2}$})$ and explaining its details.
+The author would like to express his sincere gratitude to Prof. Sheng Rao for explaining the details in their original manuscript on $(\textbf{$B_n$})\Leftrightarrow(\textrm{$H_{n,2}$})$.
+The author is supported by the National Natural Science Foundation of China (Grant No. 12001500, 12071444) and the Natural Science Foundation of Shanxi Province of China (Grant No. 201901D111141).